VitriolicTurtle/Colonize/README.md

 Executeable file provided in goodle drive
 Link: https://drive.google.com/file/d/1e6P9lcobvfF-na2f92nzxv_DyW2uaMPb/view?usp=sharing

-**Compile game yourself**
+**How to: Compile the game yourself**
-If you want to compile the executable yourself you have to download Unreal Engine 4.23.3.
+It's recomended that you just download the executable with the provided link above, but if you want to do it yoursefl this is how.
+Download and install Unreal Engine 4.23.3.
 git clone the repo
 Open Unreal engine and in recent project choose browse and navigate to ViralColonizer.uproject
 Then follow Unreal's documentation which is provided here: https://docs.unrealengine.com/en-US/Engine/Basics/Projects/Packaging/index.html